|

 Common personality disorders include:

-- Borderline personality disorder: Presents as a pattern of unstable personal relationships, impulsive behaviors, and low self-worth.
+- Borderline personality disorder: A pattern of unstable personal relationships, impulsive behaviors, and low self-worth.

 - Avoidant personality disorder: Individuals often show extreme shyness and nervousness, sensitivity to negative judgment, and feelings of inadequacy.